cern-eos/eos/doc/releases/beryl-release.rst

 Bug Fixes
 +++++++++

-- fix exclusive lock held around fallocate delaying all writes and opens during an fallocate call
+- fix exclusive lock held around fallocate delaying all writes and opens during an fallocate call (FST)
-- fix SEGV in readlink call when an errno is returned
+- fix SEGV in readlink call when an errno is returned (FUSE)
-- fix OC access permission string to include writable for ACL shared directories
+- fix OC access permission string to include writable for ACL shared directories (MGM)
+- fix race condition when FUSE write-back cache is full - JIRA EOS-1455

 New Features
 ++++++++++++